Peppol as Part of Your Company’s Digital Transformation

-As Peppol experts, we will obviously be looking at this issue through the lens of businesses that frequently send and receive e-documents, such as public sector organizations and private companies that are involved in trade, manufacturing, software services and accounting, just to name a few.
+As Peppol experts, we´ll be looking at this issue through the lens of businesses that frequently send and receive e-documents, such as public sector organizations and private companies that are involved in trade, manufacturing, software services, and accounting, just to name a few.

 For the organizations that are involved in procurement and the issuing/processing of invoices, we believe that Peppol satisfies the considerations above, and we will look at why that is in the next section.
 First, however, we need to explain what Peppol is and examine its general benefits.

 Peppol started off as a project funded by the European Commission and 11 member states, in order to simplify eDelivery through a common standard across member states.
 In short Peppol is a set of standards and technical specifications ensuring the secure and rapid transfer of electronic documents globally.
 Peppol’s components ensure interoperability of for eg. eInvoices and other eProcurement documents, facilitating easier global trade and full compliance with the regulatory requirements and taxation laws of transacting parties’ respective countries.

 OpenPeppol, the non-profit authority that governs the Peppol standards and specifications, highlights the following advantages that make Peppol practical and worthwhile for both public sector organizations and private companies.

 - For suppliers to public sector organizations especially, Peppol allows the establishment of a single point of connection and a single contract with an electronic document transmission service provider.
 With the growth of the network, this benefit is increased, as the same connection can be used to interact with more businesses at low costs.

 - The Peppol digital market lowers trade barriers for new or small suppliers through simplification of market access and the avoidance of roaming fees.